 Mentioned frequently in the inscriptions as a trade good and an elite consumable, it seems kakaw was an array of beverages rather than a single drink.
 Beverages are described as “honeyed kakaw,” “flowered kakaw,” “bright red kakaw, “black kakaw,” “ripe kakaw,” “sweet kakaw,” and “frothy kakaw.”
 The ancients toasted the beans and used them to make gruels and porages.
 Additives could include honey, chile peppers, annatto (to make it red), fruit juices, flower blossoms and vanilla.
 And through fermentation, they produced a cacao flavored alcoholic beverage.
 Perhaps because kakaw concoctions were such an imported extravagance, some of the inscriptions specify the cities where and when they were served.

-This palace scene from Dos Pilas shows flowers being presented to the seated lord.
-In front of him is a platter of kakaw pods.
+A palace scene from Dos Pilas, Guatemala shows a flower bouquet being presented to a seated lord.
+In front and below him is a platter of kakaw pods.

 Counting Kakaw Beans

 OUR EARLY TRAINING HAD TO DO WITH TRADING, TERRITORIES, the names of places, rulers, ministers and counting.
 We learned the value of goods, especially those desired by lords, noblemen and holy men.
 We learned hand signs, not only to trade and speak with foreigners but also to signal each other under conditions of scouting and attacking.
 We learned how to use vines, moss on the side of trees and the stars as directional pointers.
 Especially, we learned which goods would be traded in the various markets.